maze-ssa/myscripts_library/README.md

 ## Welcome!!!!

-The intention of this repo has a collection of scripts designed for various scripting needs in Bash, Python, PowerShell, and more.
-This repository is for those who are seeking practical examples to enhance their automation, configuration management, or workflow optimization tasks..
+You will see a collection of scripts designed for various scripting, and automation by creating with Bash, Python, PowerShell, and more.
+The intention of this git repo is for those who are seeking practical examples to enhance their automation, configuration management, or workflow optimization tasks..